 Would I need any additional procedures?

-You’d be offered anti-sickness medicine at the same time as the opioid injection (Lowth, 2017, NICE 2007).
+You’d be offered anti-sickness medicine at the same time as the opioid injection (Lowth, no date; NICE 2007).

 Are there any alternatives?

-Forms of opiates which may be offered as intramuscular injections during labour are pethidine, diamorphine, fentanyl and meptid (Lowth, 2017).
+Forms of opiates which may be offered as intramuscular injections during labour are pethidine, diamorphine, fentanyl and meptid (Lowth, no date).

 While there is no national guidance, NCT practitioners have observed that oral morphine liquid may be offered in early labour – ask hospitals about this.

-Remifentanil is an opioid which is administered via a drip and is controlled by the mother or birthing person.
+Remifentanil is an opioid which is administered via a drip and is controlled by the mother.

 This page was last reviewed in March 2021.